PAPNEJA METHOD · the community · Papneja.com

 |---|---|

-STAGE FOUR The progressive dissolution of the Surat into the Shabd.
+merge | ONE OUTCOME The progressive dissolution of the Surat into the Shabd.
 The raindrop enters the ocean.
-This is not something the practitioner does — it is what happens when the previous three stages have been sustained long enough and deeply enough. |
+This is not a step the practitioner completes inside any program — it is what a lifetime of Contact moves toward.
+When the previous three stages have been sustained long enough and deeply enough, the Surat and the Shabd are no longer two things.
+There is only the Current. |

 THE PHENOMENOLOGY OF INNER EXPERIENCE